Timor python: Taxonomy

+Authors of a phylogenetic study suggested that the Timor python together with the reticulated python (Malayopython reticulatus) should be moved to a distinct genus Broghammerus.
+Subsequent phylogenetic analyses have supported the separation of the Timor and reticulated pythons from genus Python.
+However, Broghammerus is considered an invalid name by most authorities, so that this clade was formally renamed to Malayopython in 2014, a decision that was followed by many authors.

 Description

 The Timor python is a fairly long, over 7 ft, but relatively thin python.
 It has a series of heat-sensing pits between its nostrils and mouth used to find warm-blooded prey in total darkness.
 It is cold-blooded.

-Geographic range

-M. timoriensis is found in Southeast Asia on the Lesser Sunda Islands (Flores, Lombien and Timor islands), its type locality is given as "Kupang, (Timor)" [Indonesia].
-This may not accurately reflect the location where the specimen was collected.
+Distribution

+The Timor python is distributed on the Lesser Sunda Islands of Flores, Lomblen and Timor.